pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 ### Full Function Applications

 For function applications where the number of arguments equals the number of parameters of the function (non-partial application), we use the following pattern to compile Elm function applications, as a convention:
 The environment is a list with two items.
-The first item in this list contains all the encoded functions needed for further applications.
+The first item in this list contains all the encoded function bodies needed for further applications.
+This set contains all the transitivels referenced functions that have not been inlined.
 The second item in the list contains the arguments from the source Elm code.

 The following example illustrates the pattern using a concrete recursive function: